Over the years, there have been numerous proposals to transfer public

 transfer of tremendous national assets and revenues to a small number

-.
+of fortunate states or individuals.
 While the public lands belong to

 all citizens, their location primarily in western states results in